In this article you will find:

 2. American Journey Salmon and Sweet Potato

-American Journey Salmon and Sweet Potato is potato free and lacking in any potato derivatives.
+This kibble is potato free and lacking in any potato derivatives.
 Like most other brands, there are American Journey recipes that do contain potatoes.
 If you are going to look for an alternate recipe, double check the ingredient list.

 The Salmon recipe uses sweet potato and beet pulp for the start that holds the kibble shape, as well as adding flavors to the meal.
 You will find a very high crude protein amount (32 percent) that carries with it a natural crude fat amount (15 percent).
-If your dog is prone to weight gain or overeating, you will need to ration the portions carefully.

 What Customers Like